edekhayser/TiltingScrollView/README.md

 TiltingScrollView
 ========

-UIScrollView extention that scrolls when the user tilts the device.
+UIScrollView extension that scrolls when the user tilts the device.

 ##Usage##